opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ```
 Now, you have a local cluster running!
 You can connect to this and run the workload for the next step.

-### Running workloads on a locally installed cluster
+### Running Workloads on a locally installed Cluster

 Here's a sample executation of the geonames benchmark which can be found from the [workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo.
 ```